-We normally take between 20 and 25 driven individuals to join our leadership programme.
-Due to the popularity of our programme we encourage applicants to apply early to avoid disappointment.
+We're on the lookout for 14 individuals to join our programme in September 2018.
+Due to the popularity of our programme, we encourage applicants to apply early to avoid disappointment.

 Is there a deadline for Lead applications?

-The official deadline is in June but we will accept applications from November, and continuous recruiting means slots are taken on a first come, first served basis.
-Therefore we strongly recommend you apply as early as possible so you don’t miss out.
+The official deadline is in June but we'll accept applications from November, and continuous recruiting means slots are taken on a first come, first served basis.
+We don't want you to miss out, so we recommend you apply as early as possible.

 Where is Lead based?

-You will join over 250 passionate Christians, who share your heart for the poor, at CAP’s lively head office, Jubilee Mill, in Bradford.
-Here your time will be spent working as a key member within part of a department of the charity.
-Once a week you will also take advantage of seminars, coaching and input for the leadership team on development days with others on the Lead programme.
+You'll join over 300 passionate Christians, who share your heart for the poor, at CAP’s lively head office, Jubilee Mill, in Bradford.
+Here you'll spend your time working as a key member within part of a department of the charity.
+Once a week you'll also take advantage of seminars, coaching and input from the leadership team on development days with others on the Lead programme.

 When do interviews take place?

-We invite successful applicants to a Lead recruitment day in Bradford, which are held at various times during the year.
-On this day you will have an interview, participate in a group activity and get to experience our head office with a tour.
-For more information about upcoming recruitment days and deadlines for applications see capuk.org/lead
+We invite successful applicants to a Lead assessment day in Bradford, which are held between February and July.
+On this day you'll have an interview, participate in a group activity and get to experience our head office with a tour.
+You'll find more information about upcoming assessment days and deadlines for applications at capuk.org/lead.

 Is Lead voluntary or employed?

-On the Lead programme you will be employed by CAP and paid a basic salary for the hours that you work in your department each week.
-The weekly Lead development day is classed as voluntary as you will receive free top quality teaching and investment from a range of leaders within CAP, including regular input from both the Founder and the CEO of the charity.
-As someone on Lead you will also be eligible to apply for our discounted accommodation.
+On the Lead programme you'll be employed by CAP and paid a basic salary for the hours that you work in your department each week.
+The training CAP will provide is classed as voluntary as you'll receive free top quality teaching and investment from a range of leaders within CAP, including regular input from both the Founder and the CEO of the charity.
+As you're taking part in Lead, you'll also be able to apply for our discounted accommodation.

 What hours do I work and do I get holidays?

 The normal hours of Lead are Monday to Friday, 8:45am to 5pm.
-This includes 28.75 hours of department work and additional Lead training time.
-There are many other optional things you can choose to get involved with in addition to this – volunteering at CAP training days and supporter events.
-You will have a mixture of fixed (Christmas and Easter) and flexible holidays throughout the year.
+This includes 30 hours of department work and additional Lead training time.
+There are lots of other optional things you can choose to get involved with as well, such as volunteering at CAP training days and supporter events.
+You'll have a mixture of fixed (Christmas and Easter) and flexible holidays throughout the year.

 What support do I get for the £3,000 fundraising challenge?

 You can raise the £3,000 over the course of the year.
-At the beginning of Lead we will help you to make a plan for your fundraising and break it down into manageable chunks, which you will be able to achieve.
-From our experience helping many previous intakes, we are well placed to offer ideas, advice and encouragement.
+At the beginning of the programme we'll help you to make a plan for your fundraising and break it down into manageable chunks, which you'll be confident you can achieve.
+From our experience helping many previous intakes, we're well placed to offer ideas, advice and encouragement.

 Is there accommodation available?

 Yes.
-We have several houses a short distance from Jubilee Mill available exclusively to those on the Lead programme for just £240* per month, including bills.
-Many like to take advantage of sharing with others on the programme in this great value accommodation, but you’re also welcome to make your own accommodation arrangements if you prefer.
+We have several houses a short distance from Jubilee Mill available exclusively to those on the Lead programme for just £300* per month, including bills.
+Many like to take advantage of sharing with others on the programme in this great value accommodation, but you’re also welcome to make your own arrangements if you'd rather.